SchoolOfCode/website-challenge-BecksMaybury/README.md

 Version 3
 ![image](https://user-images.githubusercontent.com/81388296/113512897-ccc72600-955e-11eb-8187-987af57b6e69.png)

 Most of a basic design done.
-I've experimented with drop-shadow v fixed headers (a battle that is still in progress), found out how to
+I've experimented with drop-shadow v fixed headers (a battle that is still in progress), found out how to get text to change appearance and have more text appear on hover

 I would like to simplify it further and have 4 central images which, when clicked, show the information in a section.
 Research needed.

 Kept reviewing code to see if it was as efficient as I could make it.
+Look at shorthand for